Pratyush83078/Dotfiles/Notes/Documents/Notes/dbms/database.md

 data > processed (to enable decision making )
 > data is the new oil.

 ## DATABASE
 > electronic place/systemwhere data is stored in a way that it can be easily accessed managed, and updated.

-DBMS - like os manages resources similarly dbms manages data
+DBMS- like os manages resources similarly dbms manages data
     - To make real use Data,
     - DB -> store
     - set of program